edelgrace/blog/content/post/2012-04-23-i-remember-you.md

 As it came to a close, I had a sudden urge to see his face.
 One last time.
 But I was in the back and I couldn't make it to see him in time.
 Maybe it was better if I didn't.
 I probably wouldn't have handled it.

 When they brought out the coffin, all the emotions I held in that past week burst out of me.
 I sobbed into my friend's shoulder as I watched as his best friend since the age of seven carried the coffin into the hearse.
 As I watched as his father quietly sobbed in his arm as the other men held him.
 As I saw his sister turn her head away and cry out loud.
 I couldn't believe it.
 Was that really Muffin in that coffin?
 What was his expression?
 And as silly as this sounds, was it really him?
 I was filled with immense sorrow and anger at that moment.
-Anger at myself, anger at him, anger towards whatever had caused this&#8230; I still kind of am but now it's considerably less.
+Anger at myself, anger at him, anger towards whatever had caused this...
+I still kind of am but now it's considerably less.

 After the hearse drove away, I made me way to say my condolences.
 All I could say was "I haven't seen you in a while" and I hugged Cupcake for the longest time.
 I suddenly realized how long it was since I talked to him and how long it was since I told anyone any of my secrets.
 Then I went to hug Muffin's sister.
 It was a quick one.
 I don't know her that well.
 She looked at me and with the bravest and strongest face I have ever seen she said, "If you want anything of Tai's, let me know."
 That's another topic entirely.